 This approach to prioritization is an easy way to bring Radical Product thinking into your organization.
 Teams at any level can use this, whether it’s the executive leadership team or a product development team.
 Depending on the size of your organization, each team’s definition of Product Vision and Sustainability might be different.

-Start by crafting your Vision and Sustainability statement using the free and open source Radical Product toolkit.
+Start by crafting your Vision and Sustainability statement using the free Radical Product toolkit.
 Depending on your style, you can do this by yourself or as a team exercise where you craft these statements individually and then compare notes.
 You can then draw up the 2x2 rubric on a whiteboard and the team can move Post-its to different quadrants when discussing how to prioritize features at your next sprint planning meeting or debating whether to pursue a sales opportunity in your next strategy meeting.

-If you have a common terminology and framework for evaluating priorities and communicating why an opportunity is low or high priority, you’ll get more buy-in from your team, while empowering them to evaluate features using the same approach.
+If you have a common terminology and framework for evaluating priorities and communicating why an opportunity is a low or high priority, you’ll get more buy-in from your team, while empowering them to evaluate features using the same approach.
 Further, if you give your team tools to evaluate opportunities the way you do, the decisions made when you cannot be present are more likely to be aligned with your collective goals.